|Alma Mater:||West London College of Brunel University|

-After three seasons at the helm of the Oklahoma soccer program, head coach Matt Potter has begun to see his vision for the team take shape.
+After four seasons at the helm of the Oklahoma soccer program, head coach Matt Potter has begun to see his vision for the team take shape.
 A proven leader and builder of successful programs, Potter arrived at OU in December 2011 with the goal of positioning the Sooners as one of the nation's elite soccer teams.

 Perhaps the most impressive thing about Oklahoma's 2014 squad was its youth.
 The roster was composed of ten freshmen and 12 sophomores, and inexperienced Sooners saw significant playing time.
 Potter got the most out of his young lineup, and he guided defender Laura Rayfield and midfielder Lizzie Luallin to All-Big 12 Newcomer team honors.